opoplawski/ansible-pfsense/examples/lookup/README.md

 ## General description

-We want to configure multiple firewalls using only one set of rules, hosts and aliases.
+We want to configure multiple firewalls using only one set of pfSense, rules, and aliases.

 Especially, we don't want to have to define several rules for each flow and firewall, when we have that kind of setup:
 ```